 Benjamin Hubert, a british industrial designer, created coracle and cargo for London based furniture manufacturer ‘De La Espada’.
 The project called for the use of artisan craftsman, meaning each piece has the unique quality only handmade object can deliver.
 The timber joinery detailing and hand-stitching are details which further generate the industrial aesthetic.
 The woven construction seen on the chair is the same pattern as that found on the vessel.
 The tri weave is enhanced with the same perforated leather wrapped around the steel frame, making the chair more tactile and comfortable.

-Incoming search terms:woven chair, steel frame sofa
+Incoming search terms:woven chair, steel framed armchair with cushion

 Color like candy and made out of lacquered wood, Edna sideboard created by Anthony Hartley.
 A Yorkshire based furniture designer and maker who creates dynamic and engaging furniture of the highest technical quality.
 He produces each piece by hand, from original drawings through to finished product.
 His furniture is based on forms and colors which describe motion, giving each piece a sense of force and movement tightly constrained by the strong shapes and materials.